 HCWC is committed to achieving our mission of creating an environment where violence and abuse are not tolerated in our communities.
 We pursue many available resources to achieve this goal.
-The funding requested from the City of San Marcos Human Services Grant to support our non-residential family violence program is a small percentage of the overall funding required to run this program, and we have requested the minimum amount of funding necessary in this grant application to be able to continue to provide these critical services to San Marcos abuse victims.
-The funding received from the City of San Marcos and the Human Services Advisory Board is critical to sustaining the services provided to survivors of family and dating violence and their children.
+The funding requested from the City of San Marcos Human Services Grant to support our sexual assault program is a small percentage of the overall funding required to run this program, and we have requested the minimum amount of funding necessary in this grant application to be able to continue to provide these critical services to San Marcos abuse victims.
+The funding received from the City of San Marcos and the Human Services Advisory Board is critical to sustaining the services provided to survivors of sexual assault and abuse.
 However, if these funds were no longer available, we would seek funding from other sources if possible.